Meghan McCain, Obama knock Trump at John McCain's funeral service: 'America was always great'

 FAREWELL STATEMENT FROM JOHN MCCAIN

 Other notable speakers included former Secretary of State Henry Kissinger and former Connecticut Sen. Joe Lieberman.

+"His death seems to have reminded the American people that these values are what makes us a great nation, not the tribal partisanship and personal attack politics that have recently characterized our life, " Lieberman, who McCain considered for his vice-presidential nominee, said.

 McCain’s pallbearers included actor Warren Beatty and Russian dissident Vladimir Kara-Murza, as well as former Vice President Joe Biden and former New York City Mayor Michael Bloomberg.

 Earlier Saturday, his casket traveled to the cathedral after stopping at the Vietnam Veterans Memorial, where McCain’s wife Cindy laid a wreath.
 Defense Secretary James Mattis and White House Chief of Staff John Kelly accompanied her.